jetsoncontrols/ha-unifi-energy-helper/README.md

 # UniFi Energy Helper for Home Assistant

-A Home Assistant custom component that automatically creates synthetic Energy (kWh) entities for UniFi Network devices with PoE ports.
-This helper accumulates energy consumption from PoE port wattage entities and displays them alongside the UniFi Network device.
+A Home Assistant custom component that automatically creates synthetic Energy (kWh) entities for UniFi Network devices with PoE ports and PDU outlets.
+This helper accumulates energy consumption from power wattage entities and displays them alongside the UniFi Network device.

 ## Features

-- 🔌 **Automatic Discovery**: Automatically finds all UniFi PoE power sensors for each port
+- 🔌 **Automatic Discovery**: Automatically finds all UniFi PoE power sensors and PDU outlet sensors
-- ⚡ **Per-Port Energy Tracking**: Creates individual energy (kWh) sensors for each PoE port
+- ⚡ **Per-Port/Outlet Energy Tracking**: Creates individual energy (kWh) sensors for each PoE port or PDU outlet
-- 📊 **Device Integration**: Energy sensors and reset buttons appear under the same device as the UniFi Network switch
+- 📊 **Device Integration**: Energy sensors and reset buttons appear under the same device as the UniFi Network switch or PDU
 - 🔄 **Real-time Tracking**: Updates energy consumption instantly when power changes (event-driven)
 - 🔘 **Reset Buttons**: Each energy sensor has an associated reset button to zero the accumulation
 - 📈 **State Preservation**: Tracks total energy consumption as a monotonically increasing value, persists across restarts
-- 🆕 **Dynamic Discovery**: Automatically detects newly added or enabled PoE ports
+- 🆕 **Dynamic Discovery**: Automatically detects newly added or enabled PoE ports and PDU outlets

 ## Requirements

 - Home Assistant 2023.1 or later
-- UniFi Network integration configured with PoE-capable switches
+- UniFi Network integration configured with:
+  - PoE-capable switches, and/or
+  - UniFi PDUs (Power Distribution Units)
-- PoE port wattage entities enabled in the UniFi integration
+- Power wattage entities enabled in the UniFi integration

 ## Installation